mapsync/irvine-advisory2/site/content/post/boil-water-advisory-1.md

 ---
-title: Boil Water Advisory
+title: Boil Water Advisory LIFTED!
 draft: false
-date: 2021-09-17T20:30:57.359Z
+date: 2021-09-21T19:15:53.100Z
-description: Boil Water Advisory for Daniels Addition and Pearl Street in Ravenna.
+description: Boil Water Advisory  LIFTED for Daniels Addition and Pearl Street in Ravenna.
-image: /img/download.jpg
+image: /img/lifted-1-.jpg
 ---
-A boil water advisory has been issued for the residents of Daniels Addition and Pearl Street in Ravenna.
-Residents who live on those streets are asked to bring any water intended to be ingested to a rolling boil for 3 minutes.
-Allow to water to cool before drinking.
+The boil water advisory has been LIFTED for the residents of Daniels Addition and Pearl Street in Ravenna.
+Residents who live on those streets no longer need to boil there water.